Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Quotes About Community and Connection

-These quotes honor the relational side of volunteering — the way individual efforts weave together into something larger.
-They're especially fitting for team recognition, group awards, or events where you want to celebrate collective effort.
+These quotes honor the relational side of volunteering — how individual efforts weave into something larger.
+They fit team recognition, group awards, or any event celebrating collective effort.

 - “Alone we can do so little.
 Together we can do so much.” — Helen Keller